 Spring Institute Events

-The 2023 CTLT Spring Institute will take place online and in-person May 29 – June 1, 2023.
+The 2024 CTLT Spring Institute will take place online and in-person from June 3–6, 2024.
 The CTLT Spring Institute focuses on purposeful innovation in teaching practices, educational research, student services, and learning technology to support student success and experiences.
 The Spring Institute also serves as a forum for members of the teaching and learning community to collaborate, network and engage in knowledge exchange.

 Register >